 Label your stuff.
 This includes your bags or other containers, walkers, canes, wheelchairs or anything else that you are likely to need.

-Make a copies of your medical insurance and Medicare cards and include them with your medical supplies along with a listing of your doctors.
+Make a copy of your medical insurance and Medicare cards and include them with your medical supplies along with a listing of your doctors.
 Also include a list of the style and serial number of medical devices such as pacemakers.
 Share copies of these documents with a trusted family member or friend.
-See more…

 9. Ensure cash availability